 This class introduces students to a variety of dressmaker and couture detail construction techniques for clothing, which details will be found in high-end fashion, custom, couture, prêt-a-porter, and beyond.
 Some processes use the sewing machine, and some use handsewing.
-Emphasis will be placed on single needle sewing machine proficiency and refining pressing skills.
+Emphasis will be placed on single needle sewing machine proficiency and refining

-PATT 1002 INTRODUCTION TO CONSTRUCTION TECHNIQUES II
+PATT 1002 INTRODUCTION TO CONSTRUCTION TECHNIQUES II.

-This class continues from the processes and techniques learned in PATT 1001.
+This class continues from the processes and techniques learned in PATI 1001.
 Students will continue to learn a variety of detailed construction techniques for clothing which details are found in high-end fashion, custom, couture, prêt-a-porter, and beyond.
-Some processes use the sewing machine, and some use hand-sew ing.
+Some processes use the sewing machine, and some use hand-sewing.
 Students will review a variety of machine feet and functions, fabric manipulation techniques, decorative hand stitchina, use of lace trim, pipina, hand appliqué, and more.
-2 CREDITS: 11 LECTURE HOURS / 22 LAB HOURS